Note: Scroll to the bottom of this story for statements from the city of Berkeley and the Elmwood Care Center that were shared after publication.

 Berkeley has five skilled nursing facilities and one long-term memory care facility: Ashby Care Center, Berkeley Pines Skilled Nursing Center, Chaparral House, Elmwood Nursing and Rehabilitation Center, Kyakameena Care Center and Silverado Berkeley Memory Care Community.

-Together, the six sites include 418 residents and 297 staff members, according to the city.
+Together, the six sites have 294 beds and 382 staff members, according to the state.
 Elmwood is the largest skilled nursing facility of the bunch and has room for 77 patients.

 Update, 8:55 p.m.
 The city of Berkeley provided a statement after publication, it appears below in full.